Kshitijavir/Search-Github-Profile/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [ManojParkale](https://github.com/Kshitijavir/Search-Github-Profile).
+Please give me proper credit by linking back to [Kshitijavir](https://github.com/Kshitijavir/Search-Github-Profile).
 Thanks!

 ## Built With

-My personal portfolio features some of my github projects as well as my resume and technical skills.<br/>
+My Search github profile features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.